 3. Dyeing your hair

-There are also myths floating around concerning washing and dyeing your hair while on period.
+There are also myths about washing and dyeing your hair during your period.
 The most important thing you should know about your hair is that the only “living” part is its follicle (the organ that produces the hair and is found in your dermis).
-So the hair above the epidermis, the one we wash and dye is not alive, there are no nerves and no biochemical activity present whatsoever.
-That is why menstruation cannot affect it and the outcomes of washing or dyeing will be the same as they are during the rest of the month.
+So the hair above the epidermis, the one we wash and dye, is not alive; there are no nerves and no biochemical activity present whatsoever.
+That is why menstruation cannot affect it, and the outcomes of washing or dyeing will be the same as during the rest of the month.

 4. Having sex

-No evidence has been found that can prove sexual intercourse during menstruation has negative health effects.
-So it is completely safe as long as both you and your partner feel comfortable doing it.
-Nonetheless, there is another myth that says you can’t get pregnant during your period.
-This is false, there is no safe time in a month when you can’t get pregnant and you should still use protection.
+No evidence proves that sexual intercourse during menstruation has negative health effects.
+So it is completely safe if you and your partner feel comfortable doing it.
+Nonetheless, another myth says you can’t get pregnant during your period.
+This is false, there is no safe time in a month when you can’t get pregnant, and you should still use protection.

-Waxing is a popular way of removing unwanted hair, preferred by many women.
+Waxing is a popular way of removing unwanted hair and is preferred by many women.
 Research studies have shown that women are more sensitive to pain during the low-estrogen phase of their menstrual cycle (before and during the period).
-As long as you accept the possibility of dealing with more pain than usual, waxing during the menstruation is completely safe.
+As long as you accept the possibility of dealing with more pain than usual, waxing during menstruation is completely safe.

 Taking a sauna while on your period poses no health threats, but heating the lower back area can increase the blood flow temporarily.
 On a positive note, the heating effect of a sauna can alleviate cramps and water retention through the sweating it induces.